-- Disciplinary Distribution.
-At least one 3-credit course in two of the three core fields (arts/culture, history, social science).
+- Distribution Requirements.
+At least one REES-approved 3-credit course in two of three core disciplinary fields (arts/culture, history, social sciences).

 - Practicum Experience.
 Completion in a practicum (or an additional 3-credit course).
 Successful completion of a practicum experience might include fulfillment of an internship related to Russia, East Europe, or Eurasia; training in a specific skill relevant to the student’s professional interests; undertaking a focused research project in or on Russia, East Europe, or Eurasia (separate from U-M coursework); or intensive language study.

 - Language Proficiency.
 Students must have at least 2nd-year competency in a REE-area language (3rd-year for Russian or Polish), as demonstrated by coursework (with a grade of B- or better in the final semester) or with satisfactory performance on an examination administered by the relevant U-M department.